UoB-COMSM0166/2025-group-16/README.md

 To create an exciting and easy-to-play game, our goal is to develop Unspottable.
 The design of the characters and background maps will be our top priority.
 Additionally, we will be working on extra buttons and other visual indicators during this stage.
 At the same time, we will generate the first version of the p5.js code, maximizing our flexibility for future adjustments if needed.

-For more advanced development, we aim to integrate face detection through the front-facing camera, allowing users to control their character using their face direction.
-This face detection-based control method will reduce the time users spend observing others, enhancing their overall experience.

 #### Stakeholder List

 - User